The Politics Shed- A Free Text Book for all students of Politics.

 Examine the ways in which the Supreme Courts in the USA and the UK differ in their approach to judicial decision making.
 (12 marks) Edexcel style

-Although the UK has a Supreme Court , it is a quite recent innovation and is also very different to the Supreme Court in the USA.
-The UK Supreme Court was created as a result of an Act of Parliament in October 2009.
-By this time, the US Supreme Court was already in its 220th year having been created by the USA Constitution in 1787.
-The UK Supreme Court replaced the Appellate Committee of the House of Lords as the nation’s highest court.
-The UK’s highest court was now structurally and politically separated itself from Parliament which was designed to reinforce the independence of its judges.
+Although the UK now has a Supreme Court, it is a relatively recent development and differs significantly from the Supreme Court of the United States.
+The UK Supreme Court was established in October 2009 through an Act of Parliament, whereas the US Supreme Court had already been operating for more than 220 years, having been created by the US Constitution in 1787.
+The new UK court replaced the Appellate Committee of the House of Lords as the country’s highest judicial body.
+Its creation formally separated the judiciary from Parliament, a change designed to strengthen the independence and impartiality of UK judges.

 The most important structural difference between the two courts is a result of the existence of a codified and entrenched constitution in the US and the Supremacy of Parliament in the UK.
 This difference was not explicitly apparent until the Supreme Court's decision in Marbury v Madison 1803 which established the Supreme Courts most significant power - judicial review.
 The ability to determine the meaning of the constitution and define whether executive actions or laws or constructional make the US Supreme Court significantly more power than its counterpart in the UK.
 This power was extended to state laws in Fletcher v Peck in 1810.
 It is this power that has given the Court its stature among the three branches of the federal government.
 This may not be what the founders of the constitution intended since Alexander Hamilton wrote in 1788 that the judiciary would be ‘the least dangerous branch’ because it has ‘no influence over either the sword or the purse’, referring to war and the budget.